themeaningofmeaning/ultra-state/README.md

 Garmin FIT Analyzer is a cross-platform desktop application for runners designed to unlock advanced running metrics hidden by standard platforms.
 It features a modern GUI for batch processing files and generating data specifically optimized for analysis by your LLM of choice (ChatGPT, Claude, Gemini, whatever).

 This project is built for serious runners who want deeper insights into efficiency and form.
-It's not garbage data - if you feed this into your homerolled LLM running coach, it will help you can tailor your form (cadence), avoid or heal from injuries, and maximize a training plan based on your own body's every-changing capabilities (do hill spints on tuesday, rest tomorrow to lock in gains, do a pace run on Friday, etc.).
+It's not garbage data - if you feed this into your homerolled LLM running coach, it will help you adjust your form (cadence), avoid or heal from injuries, and maximize a weekly training plan based on your own body's every-changing capabilities (ex. x12 hill spints on Tue, rest Wed to lock in gains, 10 mile pace run Fri, etc.).
 Like our training, this tool is a work in progress so contributions, suggestions, and positive vibes will help us all.

 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS-blue)
 ![Python](https://img.shields.io/badge/python-3.8+-green)